Secure online accounting

 Do you have an eye for typos?
 Do you grit your teeth every time you see a misplaced apostrophe or a grammatical error?
 Start a business as a copy editor or proofreader—so you can catch those mistakes for your clients.

 Writing is everywhere.
-Whether you want to write website copy and social media captions or professional bios and mission statements, there’s an ever-growing need for qualified copywriters.
+Whether you want to write website copy, social media captions, or professional bios and mission statements, there’s an ever-growing need for qualified copywriters.

-You know that any modern business needs to have a presence on social media, but this is still an area where many people struggle (24% of small businesses don’t use social media at all).
-Lend your expertise to help them engage their audiences and market their own businesses online.
+Everyone knows that modern businesses need to have a presence on social media, but this is still an area where many people struggle (24% of small businesses don’t use social media at all).
+Lend your expertise to help new businesses engage their audiences and market themselves online.
 Rather than social media management, you’ll work to curate engaging posts for your clients to post.

 If you already have an established audience online, affiliate marketing can be a great way to earn some extra income.
 You’ll share links on your website, newsletter, or social outlets and then receive a commission every time someone clicks that link or makes a purchase.
 It’s very little work for you that can lead to a big payoff.

-Are you future-focused?
-Do you think you could spot domain names that are available now—but might be popular in the future?
+Do you have an eye for the future?
+Do you think you could spot domain names that are available now, but might be popular in the future?
 You can purchase those and then sell them for a profit when somebody else wants to use that domain.

-Students can start an online reselling business by sourcing and selling products through platforms like eBay or Etsy.
-This is a low-cost way to enter the entrepreneurial world, and students can focus on items they are passionate about, such as vintage clothing, handmade crafts, or collectibles.
+You can start an online reselling business by sourcing and selling products through platforms like eBay or Etsy.
+This is a low-cost way to enter the entrepreneurial world.

-For students with coding skills, freelance web development is a lucrative option.
+For people with coding skills, freelance web development is a lucrative option.
 Many businesses and individuals seek help with building or maintaining websites.
-This business allows students to gain practical experience while earning an income.
+This business allows you to gain practical experience while earning an income as a small-town resident.

 Is your garden overflowing with more veggies than you could use on your own?
 Are you ready to take your soap-making hobby up a notch?
 Do some research to find out what it takes to get a booth at your local farmer’s market so you can start selling your wares to your community.